digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 waits until it either receives the transmit status response or the default timeout is reached.

-All local XBee device classes that support explicit data transmission provide a method to transmit unicast and synchronous explicit data to a remote node of the network:
+All local XBee classes that support explicit data transmission provide a method to transmit unicast and synchronous explicit data to a remote node of the
+network:

 +--------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Method                                                                                                 | Description                                                                                                                                                                                        |